998 related texts · 2 related myths · Page 2 of 21

 Esther stripped off her royal garments and the ornaments of her majesty.
 According to the Chronicles of Jerahmeel, a 12th-century Hebrew chronicle translated by Moses Gaster in 189...

-But have you ever wondered about the smooth skin around its nose?
+The smooth skin around its nose?
 Well, according to some beautiful old stories, there's more to that bovine face than meets the eye!
-The Legends of...
+The Legends of the Jews, that amazing compilati...

-We often think of praise as something reserved for humans, something we consciously offer up.
-But what if everything around us, every living thing, is constantly singing God's prai...
+Praise is often remembered as something reserved for humans, something we consciously offer up.
+But what if everything around us, every living thing, is constantly singing God's pr...

 The story of that moment, of the shirah, the song, is richer than you might imagine.
 It wasn't just a spontaneous outburst.
 According to Legends of the Jews, when it came time to s...

 What performance could possibly top the greatest hits?
 Jewish tradition actually has an answer, and it's epic.
-Picture this: The World to Come, Olam Ha-Ba (the World to Come) in He...
+The World to Come, Olam Ha-Ba (the World to Come) in Hebrew.
+It's a t...

 What would your reaction be?
 Awestruck silence?
 Jubilant shouts?
 Well, according to the legends, the Israelites had their answer ready and waiting at the Red Sea.
 After the men fin...